anoblet/countdown/README.md

 https://countdown-a3ed7.firebaseapp.com/

-An application the provides for the abilit to countdown to a certain date.
+An application the provides for the ability to countdown to a certain date.